oprypin/crsfml/docs/tutorials/graphics/sprite.md

 texture = SF::Texture.from_file("image.png", SF.int_rect(10, 10, 32, 32))
 ```

-The [IntRect]({{book.api}}/IntRect) class is a simple utility type that represents a rectangle.
+The [SF::IntRect][] class is a simple utility type that represents a rectangle.
 Its constructor takes the coordinates of the top-left corner, and the size of the rectangle.

 If you don't want to load a texture from an image, but instead want to update it directly from an array of pixels, you can create it empty and update it later: